 Wash and hull strawberries and let dry on a towel on the counter.
-Then freeze in ziplock bags.
+Then freeze in Ziploc bags.
 We pull out a bowlful, let thaw just slightly, and eat them as a sweet cold snack.
 They also make great smoothies.
-(Emily has a great post here on freezer jam!)

 We’re cheap, so we usually stick to blackberries because, well, they’re free.
 You know how we frugalistas flock to a crazy money-making coupon deal?
 Flock to blackberries like that!
 They are free food!
 Often you can find them surrounding parks, baseball fields, paths.
 Every year we hit some friends’ rural property and keep our eye out for bears.

 My kids also eat these plain and frozen, although I prefer them in a smoothie mixed with a little bit of orange juice to sweeten.
 They also are a great addition to homemade applesauce or oatmeal.
 But have your kids wear black when eating them; they stain!

 Peaches and nectarines are also a high-pesticide food, so look for an organic source, if possible.
 Azure Standard is our favorite.
 This helpful post has more information on Azure.
 If you value local, organic produce, it’s definitely worth looking into!
 To tell you the truth, we have never managed to freeze peaches and nectarines because we eat them too fast.
 I always think we’ll eat half and freeze half … never happens.
 But this year I’m determined; I’ll hide them if I have to!